Climate Change: Winners and Losers

 • The energy of the photons in the radiation increases as you move from left to right in this drawing;

 • X-rays photons are higher in energy than Microwave photons.
-Radio waves photons are lower in energy than visible light photons;
+Radio wave photons are lower in energy than visible light photons;

 • Infra-red (IR) photons have slightly less energy than visible light photons.
 Ultraviolet (UV) photons have slightly more.